hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/4-Mirakl-account-configuration.md

 If your marketplace only has corporations as shops and no shops held by persons (most probable scenario), **you should not add the document types flagged as being "only for persons" because you would never need to upload such types of documents**.

-For more information on the types of KYC documents, please check *HiPay Marketplace - REST API to upload KYC documents* [https://developer.hipay.com/getting-started/platform-hipay-marketplace/KYC/].
+For more information on the types of KYC documents, please check <a href="https://developer.hipay.com/getting-started/platform-hipay-marketplace/KYC/" target="_blank”>HiPay Marketplace - REST API to upload KYC documents</a>.